CodeVA-Curriculum/microbit-lockbox/src/routes/lessons/display-lifecycle/+page.md

 Try running and modifying the code below to answer the following questions:

-- Predict what you think the program will do based on what you know about the Micro:Bit and MakeCode.
+- Predict what you think the program will do based on what you know about the MicroBit and MakeCode.
-- What does the code actually cause the Micro:Bit to do?
+- What does the code actually cause the MicroBit to do?
 - What is the difference between the code in the “on start” block and the code in the “forever” block?
 - What is the purpose of the "on start" block?
 What is the purpose of the "forever" block?